MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/installwebpart.md

 ms.author: pkrebs
 title:  Stand alone web part setup ms.date: 02/10/2019
-description: Custom Learning for Office 365 stand alone web part setup
+description: Custom Learning for Office 365 manual web part setup
 ---
-# Stand alone web part setup
+# Manual web part setup

 Custom Learning offers a stand alone web part setup for those organizations that already have an established SharePoint Online modern communication site dedicated to training, or that just want to set up the Custom Learning web part in their own communication site.
-Note that the stand alone setup requires experience working with Windows PowerShell and the SharePoint Online Management Shell.
+Note that the manual setup requires experience working with Windows PowerShell and the SharePoint Online Management Shell.
+The steps for a manual set up of the Custom Learning Web part as as follows:

+- Validate that you have met all the prerequisites.
+- Install the customlearning.sppkg file in your Office 365 Tenant App Catalog.
+- Provision/Identify a modern communication site to act as your Custom Learning for Office 365 home site.
+- Execute a PowerShell script that will configure your tenant with the appropriate artifacts that Custom Learning depends on.
+- Navigate to the CustomLearningAdmin.aspx site page to load the admin web part to initialize the custom content configuration.

 > [!NOTE]
 > If you are looking for a fast, easy way to set up Custom Learning, see [Provision Custom Learning](installsitepackage.md).

 ## Prerequisites
-To ensure a successful stand alone setup of the Custom Learning web part, the follow prerequisites must be met.
+To ensure a successful manual setup of the Custom Learning web part, the follow prerequisites must be met.

-- The person setting up the Custom Learning web part must be a Tenant Administrator, also known as a Office 365 Global Administrator, of the tenant where Custom Learning will be provisioned.
-- A tenant App Catalog must be available within the Apps option of the SharePoint Admin Center.
-If your organization does not have an SharePoint tenant App catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog) to create one.
-- The person provisioning Custom Learning must be a Site Collection Owner of the Tenant App Catalog.
-If the person provisioning Custom Learning is not a Site Collection Owner of the App Catalog [complete these instructions](addappadmin.md) and continue.
--  The person handling the web part set up needs to have experience working with Windows PowerShell and the SharePoint Online Management Shell.
+- You must have set up and configured the tenant-wide App Catalog.
+Please see [Set up your Office 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site) and follow the Create app catalog site section.
+- If your tenant-wide App Catalog has already been provisioned you will need access to an account that has rights to upload a package to it to complete this setup process.
+Generally this is an account with the SharePoint administrator role.
+- If an account with that role does not work, go to the SharePoint admin center and find the Site Collection Administrators for the app catalog site collection and either log in as one of the Site Collection Administrators, or add the SharePoint administrator account that failed to the Site Collection Administrators.
+- You will also need access to an account that is a SharePoint Tenant Admin.

 ## Step 1 - Get the web part package and setup script from GitHub
 As part of the setup process, you'll need the Custom Learning Web part package and the PowerShell Setup Script.